chrishow/scroll-scrub-video-component/README.md

-## Scroll-to-Scrub videos Web Component
+## Scroll-to-Scrub video Web Component

 A web component which displays videos which scrub as you scroll the page.